-- (a) If an agency finds that an imminent peril to the public health, safety, or welfare, including the imminent loss of federal funding for an agency program, requires the immediate adoption, amendment, or repeal of a rule and states in a record its reasons for that finding, the agency, without prior notice or hearing or upon any abbreviated notice and hearing that it finds practicable, may adopt, amend, or repeal a rule without complying with Sections 304 through 307.
+(a) If an agency finds that an imminent peril to the public health, safety, or welfare, including the imminent loss of federal funding for an agency program, requires the immediate adoption, amendment, or repeal of a rule and states in a record its reasons for that finding, the agency, without prior notice or hearing or upon any abbreviated notice and hearing that it finds practicable, may adopt, amend, or repeal a rule without complying with Sections 304 through 307.
 The adoption, amendment, or repeal may be effective for not longer than [180] days [renewable once up to an additional [180] days].
-The adoption, amendment, or repeal does not preclude the adoption or amendment of an identical rule, or the repeal of the rule, under Sections 304 through 308.
+The adoption, amendment, or repeal of an emergency rule does not preclude the adoption or amendment of an identical rule, or the repeal of athe rule, under Sections 304 through 308.
 The agency shall file with the [publisher] a rule adopted, amended, or repealed under this subsection as soon as practicable given the nature of the emergency, shall publish the rule on its website, and shall notify persons who have requested notice of rules related to that subject matter.
-Nothing in this section prohibits the adoption of a new emergency rule if at the end of the effective period of the original emergency rule, the agency finds that the imminent peril to the public health, safety, or welfare still exists. - (b) If an agency proposes to adopt, amend, or repeal a rule the adoption, amendment, or repeal of which is expected to be noncontroversial, it may use the direct final rulemaking process authorized by this subsection and must comply with Section 304 (a)(1), (2), (3), (5), (b); and Section 312(1). - The rule to be adopted, amended, or repealed must be published in the [administrative bulletin] along with a statement by the agency that it does not expect the action to be
+Nothing in this section prohibits the adoption of a new emergency rule if at the end of the effective period of the original emergency rule, the agency finds that the imminent peril to the public health, safety, or welfare, including the imminent loss of federal funding for an agency program, still exists.

+(b) If an agency proposes to adopt, amend, or repeal a rule the adoption, amendment, or repeal of which is expected to be noncontroversial, it may use the direct final rulemaking process authorized by this subsection and must comply with Section 304 (a)(1), (2), (3), (5), and (b); and Section 312(1).

-- 1 controversial, and that the rule shall become effective upon publication after 30 days if no - 2 objection is received.
-If no objection is received, the agency shall publish the rule and the action - 3 becomes final under Section 316(e).
-If an objection to the use of the direct final rulemaking - 4 process is received from any person within [ ] days of the public notice, the rule shall not become - 5 final.
-The agency shall file notice of the objection with the [publisher] for publication in the - 6 [administrative bulletin], and may proceed with the rulemaking process under Sections 304 - 7 through 308.
+The rule to be adopted, amended, or repealed must be published in the [administrative bulletin] along with a statement by the agency that it does not expect the action to be controversial, and that the rule shall become effective upon publication after 30 days if no objection is received.
+If no objection is received, the agency shall publish the rule and the action becomes final under Section 316(e).
+If an objection to the use of the direct final rulemaking

+- 1 process is received from any person within [] days of the public notice, the rule shall not become - 2 final.
+The agency shall file notice of the objection with the [publisher] for publication in the - 3 [administrative bulletin], and may proceed with the rulemaking process under Sections 304 - 4 through 308.